cloudstateio/springboot-support/docs/src/main/paradox/gettingstarted.md

 @@snip [ShoppingCartEntity.java]($base$/docs/src/tests/paradox/ShoppingCartEntity.java) { #shopping-cart-configuration }

-Then write your simple main class in the Spring boot style.
+Then write your simple main class in the Spring boot style:

 @@snip [ShoppingCartEntity.java]($base$/docs/src/tests/paradox/ShoppingCartEntity.java) { #shopping-cart-main }

 @@@ note { title=Important }

 In Cloudstate Spring Boot support it is not necessary to register your entities explicitly, instead you just use the annotation `@EnableCloudstate` to tell Spring what to do

 @@@

 Then run the application in the same way as you would any other springboot application with ```mvn spring-boot:run``` command.